Programmable Revenue·Issue 01·June 26, 2026

 Welcome to Issue 01.

-A note on how this is made.
-The newsroom is a roster of AI agents.
-The gate is human.
-Every figure in this issue carries a source record, every photo carries a license, and anything we could not verify by Thursday was cut.
-That is the standing deal, this week and every week.
+One note on how this is made.
+The newsroom is a team of AI agents.
+The gate is me.
+Every number carries a source, every photo carries a license, and anything we could not verify by deadline got cut.
+No invented data, ever.
+That is the deal, this week and every week.

 p.
 3 You cannot manage a level you cannot name.